Python os.device_encoding() Method

 The device_encoding() method returns a string value.
 It returns the encoding of the device linked to the fd file descriptor.

-The device_encoding() method returns a valid output only if fd is connected with a terminal.
+The device_encoding() method returns a valid output only if fd is connected to a terminal.
 Otherwise, it returns None.

 This means that connection with a terminal is mandatory to get a valid encoding.

-Example 1: Use os.device_encoding() When Connected to a Terminal
+Example 1: Use the os.device_encoding() When Connected to a Terminal

 import os